Dua Lipa: Artistry and influences

-Lipa has a mezzo-soprano vocal range.
-Her music is primarily pop, and has also been described as disco, house and R&B. Stylistically, her music has been described as dance-pop, synth-pop, R&B, dream pop, alternative pop, and nu-disco subgenres.
-Lipa herself describes her musical style as "dark pop".
+The media have described Lipa as having a mezzo-soprano or contralto vocal range.
+Her music is primarily pop, and has also been described as disco, house and R&B. Stylistically, her music has been described as dance-pop, synth-pop, dream pop, alternative pop, and nu-disco subgenres.
+She describes her musical style as being "dark pop".
 She is also noted for singing in a "distinct, husky, low register", and her "sultry" tone.
 Regarding her songwriting process, Lipa states she usually comes to the studio with a concept and starts developing the song with her co-writers.
-She cites Kylie Minogue, Pink, Nelly Furtado, Jamiroquai, Kendrick Lamar and Chance the Rapper amongst her musical influences.
+She cites Kylie Minogue, Pink, Nelly Furtado, Jamiroquai, Prince, Kendrick Lamar, and Chance the Rapper among her musical influences.
 "My idea of pop has been P!nk and Christina Aguilera and Destiny's Child and Nelly Furtado", said Lipa in a GQ interview in 2018.
 Her second studio album Future Nostalgia (2020) was inspired by artists that she listened to during her teens, including Gwen Stefani, Madonna, Moloko, Blondie and Outkast.

+Lipa's stage presence was met with criticism in the early stages of her career.
+A YouTube comment on her performance of "New Rules" at the 2018 BRIT Awards saying "I love her lack of energy, go girl give us nothing" became an internet meme, subjecting Lipa to ridicule.
+Lipa credited this criticism as motivation to improve her stage presence.

 Impact

-A study conducted by the Office for National Statistics revealed that the number of people born with the name "Dua" in England and Wales was 63 in 2017, the year Lipa earned her first UK number one song with "New Rules"; this increased to 126 in 2019.
+A study conducted by the Office for National Statistics revealed that the number of people born with the name "Dua" in England and Wales was 63 in 2017, the year Lipa earned her first UK number-one song with "New Rules"; this increased to 126 in 2019.
 In May 2018, she was included on British Vogue's inaugural list of the 25 most influential British women of 2018 with Lipa being the youngest on the list at the age of 22.
-The magazine's review praised her 2017 song "New Rules" as an "anthem of female empowerment [that] laid out a blueprint for modern sex lives", and described her as a "culture definer".
+Its review said her 2017 song "New Rules" is an "anthem of female empowerment [that] laid out a blueprint for modern sex lives", and described her as being a "culture definer".

-In February 2019, the first wax figure of Lipa was unveiled at Madame Tussauds London, inspired by her appearance during her performance at Glastonbury Festival 2017.
-Two months later, a second wax figure sculpted of Lipa was unveiled at Madame Tussauds Amsterdam in allusion to her performance at the 2018 Billboard Music Awards.

-Lyndsey Havens from Billboard credited Lipa as the protagonist in disco's revival in 2020 through her song "Don't Start Now" (2019).
-People magazine called her "the Future of Pop" due to the success of her sophomore album, Future Nostalgia.
+Lyndsey Havens from Billboard credited Lipa as being the protagonist in disco's revival in 2020 through her song "Don't Start Now" (2019).
+People called her "the Future of Pop" due to the success of her sophomore album, Future Nostalgia.
 She inspired the French photographer, Hugo Comte, in his first photo-book.
 She was included in Time's 100 Next list on future 100 world's most influential people by Australian singer Kylie Minogue who in her review called Lipa a "shining star".
-Mark Sutherland and Jem Aswad from Variety rated Lipa as one of the most impactful women in the global entertainment industry.
+Mark Sutherland and Jem Aswad from Variety rated Lipa as being one of the most impactful women in the global entertainment industry.

-Accolades and achievements
+Several wax figures of Dua Lipa are found at Madame Tussauds Wax Museums in major cities around the world.